 Aerialists use active flexibility to create dramatic shapes on their apparatus of choice.
 This class is for anyone looking to increase their flexibility and strength.
 In this class you’ll use the floor, a variety of low apparatuses, as well as bands, blocks, and other useful tools to explore a variety of stretches including backbending and splits, and a variety of hand, forearm, head, and chest stand preparations to get you on the road to moving like a contortionist.
+No pre-requisites.
 Ages 16+.

 Aerialists use their full body strength and coordination to go upside down in the air in a variety of ways on their apparatus of choice.
 This class is for anyone looking to increase their strength and coordination.
 In this class you’ll use a variety of aerial apparatuses and the floor to strengthen and develop the full body coordination, timing, strength, and flexibility required for straddle ups, pullovers, circus mounts, and other variations of aerial inversions.
-This class is appropriate for beginner through advanced, as it focuses on developing strong technique and challenges each student where they are.
+This class is appropriate for Levels 1-5, as it focuses on developing strong technique and challenges each student where they are.
 Ages 16+.

 Defy gravity and impress your friends.
 Handstand practice develops extraordinary core and upper body strength that serves you well in any physical activity.
 Circus handstands are the ultimate fitness challenge, and the strength and control they build is unparalleled.
 NO PREREQUISITES, we have progressions for everyone from the complete beginner through to the handstand aficionado.
 Ages 16+.